-Our patent pending signal processing platform reimagines how sound is optimised for headphone playback.
-Developed initially for the dCS Bartók Headphone DAC, it uses a unique processing method to bring the headphone experience closer to the live studio event.
+Our proprietary signal processing platform reimagines how sound is optimised for headphones.
+Available with the dCS Lina, Bartók and Rossini series, it uses a unique processing method to bring the headphone experience closer to the live studio event.

 While more people than ever are now listening to music on headphones, most studio recordings are still monitored on loudspeakers.
 Headphones might be used to check certain aspects of a mix, but in most professional recording studios, loudspeaker monitoring remains common practice.

 For headphone listeners, this can result in an imbalance between what we hear during playback and the sound that artists and engineers hear during the recording process.
 With Expanse, we set out to address this imbalance and ensure that listeners can hear music as the artist and engineer intended.